Adlam4002/Week-9-project-social-media-platform/src/utils/testaccounts.md

 password

 NOTE TO MARKER
-If you want to make an account using Clerks test accounts you needed the email formatted like this (.....+clerk_test@example.com) and then they can all be verified using the code 424242.
+If you want to make an account using Clerks test accounts you need to create an account with the email formatted like this (.....+clerk_test@example.com) and then they can all be verified using the code 424242.

 Jane420
 jane+clerk_test@example.com